jonaslindemann/objectiveframe/docs/docs/index.md

   - navigation
 ---

-# Welcome to the ObjectiveFrame web site
+# Welcome to the ObjectiveFrame website

 ObjectiveFrame is a finite element beam analysis application developed at Structural Mechanics at Lund university.
 The application focused on how to make finite element analysis real-time explorable with direct feedback methods.